 ”This is a gorgeous and essential collection of writings from a group of the most important Black women writers.
 I have turned to repeatedly over the past thirty years and I'm thrilled that Haymarket has republished it for another generation to treasure.”

-—Imani Perry, author, Looking for Lorraine
+—Imani Perry, author of Looking for Lorraine

 ”[A] rare, rich source books for writers, readers, teachers, students—all who care about literature and the creation of it...
 This collection transcends its genre.
 It becomes a harbinger book, a book of revelation, of haunting challenge, opening on to central concerns not only of writing, but of life, of living, today.”